roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  "You," Tommy said as he withdrew his penis from my pussy for the last time, "shouldn't be married -- you could literally fuck different guys every day, couldn't you?"

  Words I'd thought, but to hear a guy say that to me?
 It made me pout, that someone else had figured me out.
 But I had to smile.
 Fuck that, I thought, he's right!
-Report_Story #1